 Indolence is rarely the trait of the ignoble.
 Avoidance of work is a stimulator of creativity, perhaps the greatest.

-The inclinations of a collective of individuals are not necessarily that of the aggregate of the individuals examined separately.
+The inclinations of a collective are almost never that of the aggregate of the individuals examined separately.

 A man who is principled is inevitably prejudiced.

 Construct your own myth, for mysterious origins arouse veneration and irresistible intrigue.

 Herein lies the irreconcilability between self-actualization and happiness – discontent is the enabler of the former and simultaneously the destroyer of the latter.

 Committing a crime can be easily forgiven, but having an original thought is an immortal sin.